ififfy/flipflip/docs/options.md

 #### Overlay
 Add Scene(s) to overlay over this one (or none).
 Control each overlay opacity.

-?> There is no limit to the number of scenes you can use with grid/overlay, but you may experience poor performance if you use too many.
+?> There is no limit to the number of scenes you can overlay, but you may experience poor performance if you use too many.

 ## Image Options